testdrivenio/django-docker-traefik/draft.md

 ## Let's Encrypt

-We've successfully created a working example of Fastapi, Docker, and Traefik in development mode.
+We've successfully created a working example of Django, Docker, and Traefik in development mode.
 For production, you'll want to configure Traefik to [manage TLS certificates via Let's Encrypt](https://doc.traefik.io/traefik/https/acme/).
 In short, Traefik will automatically contact the certificate authority to issue and renew certificates.

 Since Let's Encrypt won't issue certificates for `localhost`, you'll need to spin up your production containers on a cloud compute instance (like a [DigitalOcean](https://m.do.co/c/d8f211a4b4c2) droplet or an AWS EC2 instance).
 You'll also need a valid domain name.
 If you don't have one, you can create a free domain at [Freenom](https://www.freenom.com/).

 > We used a [DigitalOcean](https://m.do.co/c/d8f211a4b4c2) droplet along with Docker machine to quickly provision a compute instance with Docker and deployed the production containers to test out the Traefik config.
-Check out [DigitalOcean example](https://docs.docker.com/machine/examples/ocean/) from the Docker docs for more on using Docker Machine to provision a droplet.
+Check out the [DigitalOcean example](https://docs.docker.com/machine/examples/ocean/) from the Docker docs for more on using Docker Machine to provision a droplet.

 Assuming you configured a compute instance and set up a free domain, you're now ready to set up Traefik in production mode.